Have you ever written a scene that you’re just not satisfied with, but you can’t put your finger on what’s wrong with it?

 And that leads to a not-so-awesome book.

 The Wrong POV Scene

-At this point, you’ve given your character a goal and removed unnatural worldview challenges and info dumps.
+At this point, you’ve assigned your protagonist a goal and removed artificial interactions and info dumps.

-Perhaps you have two POV characters in a scene, the love interest and the MC.
-The MC is in the middle of wrangling one of the wood nymphs that serve the monks.
-Would the scene be more interesting in the love interest’s POV or the MC’s?
+Perhaps you’re dealing with two possible POV characters, the love interest and the protagonist.
+The protagonist is in the middle of wrangling one of the wood nymphs that serves the monks.
+Would the scene be more compelling if shared from the love interest’s perspective or his?

 The love interest is a bystander.
-The MC is in the thick of the action.
-When a scene feels weak even after you’ve added goals, sometimes it’s because the POV character has little at stake compared to another character.
-Rewrite the scene in a different POV, and you’re all set!
+The protagonist is in the thick of the action.
+When a scene flops even after you’ve added goals, sometimes it’s because the POV character has little at risk compared to another character.
+Convert the scene to a more relevant POV, and you’re all set!

 Now, examine those scenes that don’t feel quite right.
-Dig to the core of your character, and infuse scenes with their desires.
-In this way, you can weave them with purpose and value.
-Once your scenes flow with meaning, you’re on your way to a believable novel.
+Dig to the core of your characters, and infuse scenes with their desires.
+In this way, you’ll weave purpose into every situation and conversation.
+Once your scenes flow with meaning, you’ll be on track to craft an impactful novel.

 A long time ago on a hill not so far away, Gabrielle Pollack fell in love.
 Not with ice cream or cats (though those things are never far from her side) but with storytelling.
 Since then, she’s been glued to a keyboard and is always in the midst of a writing project, whether a story, blog post, or book.
 She was a reader before becoming a writer, however, and believes paradise should include thick novels, hot cocoa, a warm fire, and “Do Not Disturb” signs.
 Her favorite stories include Brandon Sanderson’s Mistborn saga and Nadine Brandes’s Out of Time trilogy.